PFC Ludogorets Razgrad: Sixth title

 The 2016/2017 season was the most successful in the history of Ludogorets.
 They became champions of Bulgaria for the sixth consecutive time with 16 points advantage over the runner-up.
 For the second time in the Bulgarian's football history the team entered the Champions League groups with Georgi Dermendzhiev as a Head Coach.
 They ranked third in the groups by winning 2 points and continued their European tournament participation in Europa League.

 Seventh title

 The 2017/2018 season was another successful one for Ludogorets.
 The team won their domestic league Champion's Title and performed well at both European Tournaments – Champions League and Europa League.

 Eighth title

 Ludogorets earned their 2018/2019 season title after a 4–1 home win over PFC Cherno More in May 2019.

 Ninth title

 Ludogorets' domination in Bulgaria continue.
 The champions won their record-breaking 9th consecutive title after a 2:1 win against Beroe in May 2020.

 Tenth title

-Ludogorets claimed their record-breaking 10th consecutive title after a 3–1 home win against Beroe Stara Zagora in May 2021.
-This phenomenal achievement led to the club putting star on the club's badge/crest to represent 10 league titles in the domestic Bulgarian football league.
+Ludogorets won their 10th consecutive league title following a 3–1 victory against Beroe Stara Zagora in May 2021.
+Following the 10th title, the club added a star to its crest to represent the achievement in the Bulgarian league.